jexjatto/alx-low_level_programming/0x0A-argc_argv/README.md

-This directory contains source files with non void main functions having arguments/parameters
+This directory contains my answers to the 0x0A-argc_argv task questions.